Last of COVID money helps create child care seats in rural Colorado

 Child care programs offered inside or near workplaces can reduce staff turnover, shrink commute times, boost morale, and provide child care hours that better match parents’ work hours.

-Colorado’s employer-based child care grant program gave out four rounds of grants — most worth $500,000 to $800,000 — to more than two dozen projects.
+Colorado’s employer-based child care grant program gave out five rounds of grants — most worth $500,000 to $800,000 — to more than two dozen projects.
 They funded new child care centers at a ski resort in Steamboat Springs, a community hospital in Grand Junction, and a school district in La Veta.
 In several cases, new child care seats were made available to both employees and other local residents.

 “The success of the Design Lab and employer-based child care model is proof that when businesses and government collaborate around family-focused solutions, we create lasting impact,” said Lisa Roy, the executive director of Colorado’s Department of Early Childhood, in a press release.